Alzheimers480/docker/webserver/README.txt

 "conn failure False"
-"one of the feilds was blank False" here is an example curl you can use to test. make sure you access the database through phpMyAdmin. curl -L <docker-machine IP>/relate.php --data "USERNAME=switch202&ACQUNAME=loopy&RELATION=brother&MESSAGE=my older brother. he is so cool."
+"one of the feilds was blank False" here is an example curl you can use to test. make sure you access the database through phpMyAdmin. curl -L $(docker-machine ip cv)/relate.php --data "USERNAME=switch202&ACQUNAME=loopy&RELATION=brother&MESSAGE=my older brother. he is so cool."
 ---------------------relate.php-----------------------